muellners/research/src/content/indepth-overview-of-blockchain.md

 - #### Objectives:
-    - To research about the origins and conceptualization of Blockchain Technology.

-    - To understand the inner working of Blockchain technology.

-    - To take an overview of the cryptographic algorithms used in Blockchain technology.

-    - To understand the concept of cryptocurrency and its correlation with Blockchain.
+    - Our objective was to research about the origins and conceptualization of Blockchain Technology.
+In this article, I have also tried to understand the inner working of Blockchain technology.
+I have tried to take a stock of the cryptographic algorithms that are used in Blockchain technology.
+I have also covered the concept of cryptocurrency and its correlation with Blockchain.

 ### **Introduction to the topic**

 Blockchain is a type of database, which collects information together in groups, also known as blocks, that hold sets of information.
 Blocks have certain storage capacities and, when filled, are chained onto the previously filled block, forming a chain of data known as the “blockchain.”
 All new information that follows that freshly added block is compiled into a newly formed block that will then also be added to the chain once filled.

-One key difference between traditional databases and Blockchain, is that in traditional databases, the data can be updated as well as deleted, but in Blockchain, the addition of data is permanent and cannot be changed by anyone, thus is immutable.
+One key difference between traditional databases and Blockchain, is that in traditional databases, the data can be updated as well as deleted, but in Blockchain, the addition of data is permanent and cannot be changed by anyone.
+Thus, it is immutable.

 Although there exist private centralized blockchains, most blockchains are decentralized, meaning that there is no central authority that governs it.
 Because of the decentralized nature of Bitcoin’s blockchain, all transactions can be transparently viewed by anyone within the network.

-Further details about the structure, working and security of blockchain and it’s components has been explored in the further sections.
+Further details about the structure, working and security of blockchain and it’s components have been explored in the later sections.

 ### **Literature Review**

-The idea of digital currency was first conceptualized in a 2008 paper[1] written a person or a group of persons going under the pseudonym Satoshi Nakamoto titled “Bitcoin: A Peer-to-Peer Electronic Cash System”.
+The idea of digital currency was first conceptualized in a 2008 paper[1] written by a person or a group of persons going under the pseudonym Satoshi Nakamoto titled “Bitcoin: A Peer-to-Peer Electronic Cash System”.
 The paper served as Blockchain’s primary reference for implementation.
-As a part of the implementation, Satoshi Nakamoto created the first blockchain database.
+As a part of bitcoin's implementation, Satoshi Nakamoto created the first blockchain database.

 Within this paper, Nakamoto devised a system to solve the double spending problem for digital currency using a peer-to-peer (P2P) network.
 Double spending gave rise to the possibility of spending the same digital money or token twice at the same time.
 When such transactions are created, they go into the pool of unconfirmed transactions and from there, both the transactions that have been created with the same money get into a race.
 If one of them is accepted before the other, then the second one is deemed invalid and hence is discarded.
 However, if both transactions are picked up or accepted simultaneously, then it gives rise to the double spending problem wherein the same money has been used to complete multiple transactions.
 One problem to solve this was the introduction of a central authority who would oversee and manage these transactions, however this would have incurred additional costs of creating and maintaining the central authority itself.